-The plaintiff in this matter, is a renowned music company engaged in the production, distribution and sales of music albums in various forms.
-Defendant no.2 is a well known music composer, who, over the years has composed music for several South Indian films.
-Since this suit was contested solely by defendant no.2, defendant no.1 and defendant no.3 remain ex-parte.
-The subject matter of this dispute, refers to the music that defendant no.2 had composed for many films produced by the plaintiff, by virtue of which defendant no.2 claimed to be the author these musical compositions, and was in the process of selling the copyrights to defendant no.1.
-The plaintiff was also made aware of the same, following which it filed a copyright infringement suit against defendant no.2., since the plaintiff claimed that it had acquired the copyright and other rights subsisting in the musical compositions from the respective producers of the films, as they were the first owners of such copyright.
-The court validated the plaintiff’s copyright ownership claims in the musical compositions, and stated that, since the producers of the film had commissioned the musical works composed by defendant no.2, the producers are the first and rightful owners of such compositions.
-The court emphasised on the definition of the term ‘cinematograph film’, as defined in the Copyright Act, and stated that it is the producer who puts together several elements to make a complete film.
-Therefore, only a producer is legally vested with the authority to assign to third parties, the individual rights in each of these separate elements.
+The plaintiff in this matter was a renowned music company engaged in the production, distribution and sales of music albums in various forms.
+Defendant no.2 was a well known music composer, who, over the years had composed music for several South Indian films.
+Since this suit was contested solely by Defendant no.2, Defendants no.1 and 3 remained ex-parte.
+The subject matter of this dispute was the music that Defendant no.2 had composed for many films produced by the Plaintiff, by virtue of which Defendant no.2 claimed to be the author these musical compositions, and was in the process of selling the copyrights to Defendant no.1.
+The Plaintiff was also made aware of the same, following which it filed a copyright infringement suit against Defendant no.2., claiming that it had acquired the copyright and other rights subsisting in the musical compositions from the respective producers of the films, as they were the first owners of such copyright.
+The court accepted the Plaintiff’s copyright ownership claims in the musical compositions, and stated that, since the producers of the film had commissioned the musical works composed by Defendant no.2, the producers were the first and rightful owners of such compositions.
+The court emphasised the definition of the term ‘cinematograph film’, as defined in the Copyright Act, and stated that it is the producer who puts together several elements to make a complete film.
+Therefore, only a producer was legally vested with the authority to assign to third parties, the individual rights in each of these separate elements.

-The Madras High Court observed that, defendant no.2 was unable to furnish the necessary evidence to support the claims of authorship and subsequent ownership over the musical compositions.
-The plaintiff on the other hand was able to satisfy the court, by submitting the agreements between the plaintiff and the respective producers to substantiate the claims of ownership of copyright made by the plaintiff.
-As a result of this, the order was decided in favour of the plaintiff, and defendant no.2’s claims were dismissed.
+The Madras High Court observed that, Defendant no.2 was unable to furnish the necessary evidence to support the claims of authorship and subsequent ownership over the musical compositions.
+The Plaintiff on the other hand was able to satisfy the court, by submitting the agreements between the plaintiff and the respective producers to substantiate the claims of ownership of copyright made by the Plaintiff.
+As a result of this, the order was decided in favour of the plaintiff, and the claims of Defendant no.2 were dismissed.

 Link to order: https://indiankanoon.org/doc/98552858/

-The plaintiffs in this case are part of a media conglomerate which is also engaged in the business of publication of news articles, among other media related businesses.
-The multiple defendants in this suit include the infringing website which aggregates content and publishes the same from various sources and the entity managing this website (defendant nos.1 & 2), the German company hosting the infringing website (defendant no.3), the privacy service provider (defendant no.4), the erstwhile registrar of the infringing website (defendant no.5), the internet service providers (ISPs) (defendant nos.6-14), whose assistance the plaintiffs’ seek to block the concerned website.
-The departments of the Government of India (defendant nos.15 & 16), have also been impleaded as defendants in this suit, since they are required to issue notifications with regard to blocking of the impugned website.
-The plaintiffs conducted a private investigation through which it was discovered that defendant no.1 and defendant no.2 were reproducing and publishing content on the impugned website, that originally belonged to the plaintiffs, without taking the required permission or prior authorization from the plaintiffs, to allow such publication.
-The defendant no.1 was also using the plaintiffs’ copyright and registered trademarks on its website, due to which the plaintiffs filed a suit alleging copyright and trademark infringement, in addition to the claims of passing off, primarily by defendant no.1 & defendant no.2.
+The plaintiffs in this case were part of a media conglomerate which was also engaged in the business of publication of news articles, among other media related businesses.
+The multiple defendants in this suit included the infringing website, which aggregated content and published the same from various sources, and the entity managing this website (defendant nos.1 & 2), the German company hosting the infringing website (defendant no.3), the privacy service provider (defendant no.4), the erstwhile registrar of the infringing website (defendant no.5), and the internet service providers (ISPs) (defendant nos.6-14), whose assistance the plaintiffs sought to block the concerned website.
+The departments of the Government of India (defendant nos.15 & 16) were also impleaded as defendants in this suit, since they were required to issue notifications with regard to blocking of the impugned website.
+The plaintiffs conducted a private investigation through which it was discovered that Defendants no.1 and 2 were reproducing and publishing content on the impugned website, that originally belonged to the plaintiffs, without taking the required permission or prior authorization from the plaintiffs, to allow such publication.
+The Defendant no.1 was also using the Plaintiffs’ copyright and registered trademarks on its website, due to which the Plaintiffs filed a suit alleging copyright and trademark infringement, in addition to the claims of passing off, primarily by Defendants no.1 and 2.

-In light of the evidence presented by the plaintiffs, the Delhi High Court observed that, while the defendants in fact, do acknowledge and attribute the articles published on the impugned website, to the plaintiffs, they however, do not provide a link to permit a user to directly access the article on the plaintiffs’ own website.
-The plaintiffs have placed screenshots of the impugned website to demonstrate the availability of large-scale infringing content.
-The evidence also reflected that the impugned website had a bill payment option, which indicated that its activities were of a commercial nature, thereby violating the statutory protection granted to the plaintiffs’ intellectual property rights under the respective laws.
+In light of the evidence presented by the Plaintiffs, the Delhi High Court observed that, while the defendants in fact, did acknowledge and attribute to the Plaintiffs the articles published on the impugned website, they however, did not provide a link to permit a user to directly access the article on the Plaintiffs’ own website.
+The Plaintiffs submitted screenshots of the impugned website to demonstrate the availability of large-scale infringing content.
+The evidence also reflected that the impugned website had a bill payment option, which indicated that its activities were of a commercial nature, thereby violating the statutory protection granted to the Plaintiffs’ intellectual property rights under the respective laws.

-After reviewing the evidence presented by the plaintiffs, the court opined that since the plaintiffs were able to substantiate their claims with the evidence that they had presented and defendant nos.1 to 5 did not make any attempt to appear in court or respond in any manner to the notices sent to them, the order granted by the court would be ex-parte.
-In conclusion, the court decided in favour of the plaintiff by granting the permanent injunction as requested along with the damages, which were to be paid by defendant nos.1 to 5.
+After reviewing the evidence presented by the Plaintiffs, the court opined that since the Plaintiffs were able to substantiate their claims with the evidence that they had presented and Defendants no.1 to 5 did not make any attempt to appear in court or respond in any manner to the notices sent to them, the order granted by the court would be ex-parte.
+In conclusion, the court decided in favour of the Plaintiffs by granting a permanent injunction along with the damages, which were to be paid by Defendants no.1 to 5.

 Link to the order : https://indiankanoon.org/doc/187541084/

 This suit dealt with the issue of copyright infringement by various streaming websites that continue to provide access to illegal content.
-In this present matter, the plaintiff, which is in the business of producing and distributing films, filed a copyright infringement suit against multiple defendants, who run different streaming websites, for illegally streaming the plaintiff’s film ‘Mission Mangal’.
-The plaintiff also included as defendants in the suit, those departments of the Government of India, which issue notifications with regard to blocking of the impugned websites.
-Prior to the release of the plaintiff’s film ‘Mission Mangal’, the plaintiff had conducted a private investigation into the defendants’ websites and submitted the findings of these investigations as evidence before the court.
-The plaintiff had confiscated infringing materials, including content which was made available on the defendants’ websites to download and view, without the required authorization from the plaintiff, thereby making such content illegal.
+In this present matter, the Plaintiff, which was in the business of producing and distributing films, filed a copyright infringement suit against multiple defendants, who ran different streaming websites, for illegally streaming the plaintiff’s film ‘Mission Mangal’.
+The Plaintiff also included as defendants in the suit, those departments of the Government of India, which issue notifications with regard to blocking of the impugned websites.
+Prior to the release of the Plaintiff’s film ‘Mission Mangal’, the Plaintiff had conducted a private investigation into the Defendants’ websites and submitted the findings of these investigations as evidence before the court.
+The Plaintiff had confiscated infringing materials, including content which was made available on the Defendants’ websites to download and view, without the required authorization from the plaintiff, thereby making such content infringing.

-The evidence presented to the court contained screenshots of all the defendants’ websites that showed the plaintiff’s film being made available on the defendants’ websites for downloading and streaming, prior to the official release date of the film.
-The plaintiff also identified those internet service providers (ISPs), who were providing services to the defendants’ websites, following which the Delhi High Court ordered these ISPs to block access to the defendants’ websites and also ordered the suspension of the defendants’ domain names by the corresponding authority.
-Further, the court directed the Department of Telecommunications (DoT) and the Ministry of Electronics and Information Technology (MeitY) to issue a notification to any website that the plaintiff notifies as illegally transmitting or broadcasting the cinematograph film ‘Mission Mangal’ in any manner.
+The evidence presented to the court contained screenshots of all the Defendants’ websites that showed the Plaintiff’s film being made available on the defendants’ websites for downloading and streaming, prior to the official release date of the film.
+The Plaintiff also identified those internet service providers (ISPs), who were providing services to the Defendants’ websites, following which the Delhi High Court ordered these ISPs to block access to the Defendants’ websites and also ordered the suspension of the Defendants’ domain names by the corresponding authority.
+Further, the court directed the Department of Telecommunications (DoT) and the Ministry of Electronics and Information Technology (MeitY) to issue a notification to any website that the Plaintiff notified to be illegally transmitting or broadcasting the cinematograph film ‘Mission Mangal’ in any manner.

-Since the court did not receive any response from majority of the defendants, to the notices sent to them, the order was decided in favour of the plaintiff, whereby the plaintiff was granted the injunction as requested along with damages, that were deemed appropriate by the court.
+Since the court did not receive any response from majority of the Defendants to its notices, the order was decided in favour of the Plaintiff, granting the injunction along with damages deemed appropriate by the court.

 Shivani Tibrewala vs. Rajat Mukherjee and Ors.
 (15.01.2020 – BOMHC): MANU/MH/0060/2020

-This case referred to the alleged infringement of the plaintiff’s film script, by the defendant.
-The plaintiff, in this case, had originally produced a play, titled ‘The Laboratory’, following which the plaintiff decided to adapt the play into a film and accordingly wrote a new script for the film.
-Shortly after this, the defendant had released a film, titled ‘Umeed’, which also dealt with the issue of clinical trials, same as the plaintiff’s play.
-Based on this similarity, the plaintiff filed a copyright infringement suit against the defendant.
-After carefully examining the scripts of both, the plaintiff’s the adaptation of the play ‘The Laboratory’ and the defendant’s film ‘Umeed’, and subsequently watching the defendant’s film, the Bombay High Court decided in favour of the defendant.
+This case referred to the alleged infringement of the Plaintiff’s film script by the Defendant.
+The Plaintiff had originally produced a play titled ‘The Laboratory’, following which the Plaintiff decided to adapt the play into a film and accordingly wrote a new script for the film.
+Shortly after this, the Defendant had released a film, titled ‘Umeed’, which also dealt with the issue of clinical trials, similar to the Plaintiff’s play.
+Based on this similarity, the Plaintiff filed a copyright infringement suit against the Defendant.
+After carefully examining the scripts of both, the Plaintiff’s the adaptation of the play ‘The Laboratory’ and the defendant’s film ‘Umeed’, and subsequently watching the Defendant’s film, the Bombay High Court decided in favour of the Defendant.
 According to the court, while the underlying idea behind both the scripts was the same, in that they both dealt with clinical trials, the stories were however, narrated through completely different scenarios.
-The court has also noted that, the plaintiff has agreed to the differences in the script of the play and that of the plaintiff’s own film, which is inspired by the play.
-This shows that, there are several different ways to express an idea.
+The court has also noted that, the Plaintiff has agreed to the differences in the script of the play and that of the Plaintiff’s own film, which was inspired by the play.
+This indicated that there were several different ways to express an idea.

-In conclusion, the court stated that, there can be no monopoly of copyright in the idea or subject of a film based on the theme /subject of clinical trial which is a part of the public domain following which, the court dismissed the plaintiff’s case.
+In conclusion, the court held that, there could be no monopoly of copyright in the idea or subject of a film based on the theme /subject of clinical trial which was a part of the public domain, and dismissed the plaintiff’s case.